 If you were injured in a vehicle-bicycle accident, or you lost a loved one who was on their bike, call Cates Mahoney, LLC as soon as possible.
 We understand how challenging it can be to physically and emotionally recover from an unexpected accident.
 We also know how important it can be to recover compensation when another person is at fault.
 A Belleville bicycle accident lawyer from our firm will help you pursue the compensation you are entitled to under the law so that you can pay your medical expenses, cover your bills while out of work, and move forward in life without financial difficulties.

 To learn more about how we can help, call us today at 618-277-3644 or contact us online to schedule a free consultation.
-Providing experienced representation for injured bicyclists throughout Illinois, including the communities of Carbondale, Chester, East St. Louis, Edwardsville, Granite City, Waterloo and Madison County, Monroe County and Randolph County.
+Providing experienced representation for injured bicyclists throughout Illinois, including the communities of Belleville, Carbondale, Chester, East St. Louis, Edwardsville, Granite City, St. Louis, Waterloo and Madison County, Monroe County and Randolph County.